Actionable Models: Unsupervised Offline Reinforcement Learning of Robotic Skills: Discussion and Future Work

 In this work, we showed that it is possible to learn diverse skills on real robots with high-dimensional goal images in a completely offline setting.
 We developed a method that enables doing this with goal-conditioned Q-functions, which are particularly challenging to train in an offline setting.
 We presented a regularization method that ensures that the Q-values of unseen actions are not overestimated, and a goal chaining technique that enables reaching goals across multiple episodes.
 We also showed that downstream RL tasks can be learned more efficiently by either fine-tuning pre-trained goal-conditioned models, or through a goal-reaching auxiliary objective during training.

 While our approach enables learning diverse goal-reaching tasks and accelerates acquisition of downstream behaviors, it does have a number of limitations.
 First, specifying a task to the goal-conditioned Q-function requires providing a suitable goal image at test-time, which should be consistent with the current scene.
-This limits the ability to specify general tasks (e.g., commanding the robot to grasp a particular type of object in any setting).
-Joint training and pre-training sidestep this limitation by also using task rewards, as discussed in Section~\ref{sec:exp_repr_learning}.
-An exciting direction for future work is to study how representation learning methods and goal embeddings can alleviate this limitation for general goal-conditioned policies.
+This limits the ability to specify general tasks, e.g. using goal images from a different scene or commanding the robot to grasp a particular type of object instead of reaching a goal image.
+Joint training and pre-training with fine-tuning can sidestep this limitation by using additional general task rewards, as discussed in Section~\ref{sec:exp_repr_learning}.
+An exciting direction for future work is to study how representation learning and goal embeddings can further alleviate this limitation for general goal-conditioned policies.
 Second, reaching some goals requires reasoning over extended horizons (e.g., moving multiple objects to desired locations).
 Currently, our approach cannot reposition a large number of objects in a single episode.
 Combining planning algorithms with goal-conditioned RL, as in some recent works~\cite{eysenbach2019search,ichter2020broadlyexploring}, could be an exciting direction for addressing this limitation.

 Going forward, we believe that our work suggests a practical and broadly applicable technique for generalizable robotic learning: by training goal-conditioned Q-functions from diverse multi-task offline data, robots can acquire a broad knowledge about the world.
-This knowledge, in turn, can then be used to directly perform goal-reaching tasks or as a way to accelerate training policies with standard online reinforcement learning methods.
+This knowledge, in turn, can then be used to directly perform goal-reaching tasks or as a way to accelerate training downstream policies with standard online reinforcement learning methods.